kaustubhad/fastman/README.md

 ```
 ![](https://github.com/kaustubhad/fastman/blob/main/plots/cmd19.png)

 We can choose to colour only the points above our specified p-value threshold.
-The rest of the plot will become gray by default.
+The rest of the plot will become grey by default.
 ```
 CairoPNG("cmd12.png", width=10, height=6, units="in", res=300)
 fastman(m, annotatePval=1E-5, colAbovePval=TRUE)